obynio/certbot-plugin-gandi/README.md

 * A [blog post](https://www.linux.it/~ema/posts/letsencrypt-the-manual-plugin-is-not-working/) by [@realEmaRocca](https://twitter.com/realEmaRocca) describing how to use this plugin on Debian

 ## FAQ

+> What's `certbot-plugin-gandi` and `certbot-dns-gandi` ?

+Decision was taken to adapt the name of the plugin to the common DNS plugin naming convention `certbot-dns-*` so the legacy package `certbot-plugin-gandi` will be deprecated in favor of `certbot-dns-gandi`.

 > I don't have a personal access token, only a Gandi LiveDNS API Key